In Order to Receive Accommodations:

 Note that the link in myINFO will only work after the student has picked up the memos for his/her instructors (which must be done each semester).

-Some students will automatically have access to certain adaptive technology hardware and software depending upon their individual accommodation plan.
+Assistive Technology: Some students will automatically have access to certain assistive technology hardware and software depending upon their individual access plan.
 For example, as student with a visual disability could have access to Window-Eyes or Zoom Text software.
-The BCL provides training for students to use adaptive technology as part of an accommodation plan.
+The BCL provides training for students to use adaptive technology as part of an access plan.

-Students eligible for note taking assistance will receive information from the Baker Center about finding a note taker, how to organize copies of the notes, and study tips when they sign their accommodation paperwork at the beginning of each semester.
+Note-Taking Assistance: Students eligible for note taking assistance will receive information from the Baker Center about finding a note taker, how to organize copies of the notes, and study tips when they sign their academic adjustment paperwork at the beginning of each semester.
 Students are generally responsible for finding a note taker in their classes; however, BCL staff and classroom faculty can help with this process as needed.

 Once a student has found a note taker, the Baker Center will provide him or her with a copy card or NCR (carbon) paper to make copies of the note taker’s notes.
 Copy cards are signed out on a semester-by-semester basis and must be returned to Access and Equity at the end of the semester.
-Students may have the copy-card refilled as needed by consulting the Access & Equity secretarial staff.
+Students may have the copy card refilled as needed by consulting the Access & Equity secretary.

-Those needing alternative seating in classrooms to accommodate physical disabilities should contact the Office of Access & Equity Services to make this request.
-Special seating can be arranged in each classroom.
+Classroom Seating: Those needing alternative seating in classrooms to accommodate physical disabilities should contact the Office of Access & Equity Services to make this request.
+Alternate seating can be arranged in each classroom.

-Students who need interpreter services in order to participate in classes and college programs should contact the Office of Access & Equity Services (AES) as soon as possible so that this service can be arranged.
+Requesting Interpreter Services: Students who need interpreter services in order to participate in classes and college programs should contact the Office of Access & Equity Services (AES) as soon as possible so that this service can be arranged.
 When classes or schedules change, notify the AES as soon as possible.
-We need to have two-weeks’ notice as a minimum for requesting interpreter services or when making changes to the previous arrangements.
+We need to have two-weeks notice as a minimum for requesting semester-long interpreter services or and a minimum of 2 business days’ to change prior arrangements.

 For information on students with disabilities or medical conditions who may require assistance with emergency evacuation, please go to the Emergency Evacuation page.